physicslog/maxEigenValueGPU/README.md

     ````

 Here are the results:
-- Using power method on GPU
+- Using power method on GPU (unoptimized code, without using tolerance for convergence.
+See:  `computeMaxEigenvaluePowerMethod`)
   ````
   hyperfine './maxeigenvaluepower mtxs/dL22.mtx'
   ````